nuodb/node-multiplexer/README.md

 # node-multiplexer
 An optional middle-ware layer for the nuodb node.js driver.
-The multiplexer allows the user to have a set of pools and define how connection requests are mapped between pools to take advantage of the performance benefits of using multiple Transaction Engines with NuoDB.
+The multiplexer allows the user to have a set of pools and define how connection requests are mapped between pools to optimize caching benefits of using multiple Transaction Engines with NuoDB.

 ## Installation